learn-co-curriculum/ruby-oo-fundamentals-defining-object-orientation/README.md

 1. Introduce the concept of Object Oriented Programming (OOP)
 2. Understand the definition of a class and an instance in OOP
-3. Understand the that methods enable objects to have attributes and behaviors.
+3. Understand that methods enable objects to have attributes and behaviors.
 4. Learn how to define a class and initialize instances of that class
 5. Learn about instance methods vs. class methods